Isabella II

 Isabella was the elder daughter of King Ferdinand VII and Queen Maria Christina.
-Shortly before Isabella's birth, her father issued a Pragmatic Sanction to ensure the succession of his firstborn daughter, due to his lack of a son.
-She came to the throne a month before her third birthday, but her succession was disputed by her uncle Infante Carlos (founder of the Carlist movement), whose refusal to recognize a female sovereign led to the Carlist Wars.
+Shortly before Isabella's birth, her father issued the Pragmatic Sanction to revert the Salic Law and ensure the succession of his firstborn daughter, due to his lack of a son.
+She came to the throne a month before her third birthday, but her succession was disputed by her uncle, Infante Carlos (founder of the Carlist movement), whose refusal to recognize a female sovereign led to the Carlist Wars.
 Under the regency of her mother, Spain transitioned from an absolute monarchy to a constitutional monarchy, adopting the Royal Statute of 1834 and Constitution of 1837.

-Her effective reign was a period marked by palace intrigues, back-stairs and antechamber influences, barracks conspiracies, and military pronunciamientos.
-She was deposed in the Glorious Revolution of 1868, and formally abdicated in 1870.
-Her son, Alfonso XII, became king in 1874.
+In 1843, Isabella was declared of age and began her personal rule.
+Her reign was a period marked by palace intrigues, back-stairs and antechamber influences, barracks conspiracies, and military pronunciamientos.
+Her marriage to Francisco de Asís, Duke of Cádiz was an unhappy one, and her personal conduct as well as recurrent rumours of extramarital affairs damaged her reputation.
+In September 1868, a naval mutiny began in Cádiz, marking the beginning of the Glorious Revolution.
+The defeat of her forces by Marshal Francisco Serrano, 1st Duke of la Torre, brought her reign to an end, and she went into exile in France.
+In 1870, she formally abdicated the Spanish throne in favour of her son, Alfonso.
+In 1874, the First Spanish Republic was overthrown in a coup.
+The Bourbon monarchy was restored, and Alfonso ascended the throne as King Alfonso XII.
+Isabella returned to Spain two years later but soon again left for France, where she resided until her death in 1904.